edmundwsy/RAST_corridor_planning/README.md

 **Dependency**: `traj_utils`

-A node for discretize parametric trajectory into separate waypoints and poses.
+A node for discretizing parametric trajectory into separate waypoints and poses.

 - Input: parametric trajectory message (`~trajectory`)
 - Output: discretized trajectory message (`~position_cmd`, `~pva_setpoint`, `/traj_start_trigger`)
-- Note: There are two behavior of trajectory queue, one is adding new trajectory to the end of the queue, and the other is clearing the queue and adding new trajectory.
-We use the stating time of the incoming trajectory and the end time of the previous trajectory to decide which behavior is used.
+- Note: There is two behavior of trajectory queue, one is adding a new trajectory to the end of the queue, and the other is clearing the queue and adding new trajectory.
+We use the starting time of the incoming trajectory and the end time of the previous trajectory to decide which behavior is used.
-  - if t_start >= t_end, then add new trajectory to the end of the queue
+  - if t_start >= t_end, then add a new trajectory to the end of the queue
-  - if t_start < t_end, then clear the queue and add new trajectory
+  - if t_start < t_end, then clear the queue and add a new trajectory

 **Trigger**

 Note: `/traj_start_trigger` is a `geometry_msgs::PoseStamped` message, which is used to trigger the discretization and trajectory execution.
 The `traj_server` node will save the discretized trajectory in a queue until it's been triggered.
-After trigger received, trajectory points in the queue will be popped up and published to the controller every 10ms, and new trajectory points will be pushed into the queue.
+After the trigger is received, trajectory points in the queue will be popped up and be published to the controller every 10ms, and new trajectory points will be pushed into the queue.